eyworldwide/Lemon/README.md

 # Lemon

-A tool for compressing images.
+A tool for compressing game assets (include images and audios).
 Based on [Electron](http://electron.atom.io/).

 ### Screen shot